saeugetier/saeugetier.github.io/_posts/2023-10-16-TeardownCheapChildrenCamera.md

 Pluggin this hardware variant into PC, the camera will show up as mass storage device and webcam.
 Maximum resolution of the webcam is 640x480 pixels.
 So it is very likely, that the camera sensor is has only VGA resolution.

-The look and feel of the firmware of both hardware versions is very.
+The look and feel of the firmware of both hardware versions is very identical.
+Same images for the UI are used.
+The button layout of the SC6531F variant is different.
 The version string of firmware lets presume, that the Spreadtrum is used for newer hardware variants.
 Maybe the video recording function will be fixed in later firmware versions for the Spreadtrum chip.

 At good weather conditions the camera can capture images, where objects can be clearly identified.
 Inside of buildings the images are very noisy.
 The camera is really only a cheap toy, which can teach children how to handle a camera and hopefully at sometime they are ready to use real cameras without damaging them after first use.